 The deliverable is structured in the following fashion.
-Section 2 provides a detailed survey on most technologies, standards, open sources, and EU project architectures that relate to/inspired the design of the CHARITY architecture.
+Section 2 provides a detailed survey on most technologies, standards, Open-Software Sources, and EU project architectures that relate to/inspired the design of the CHARITY architecture.
 The CHARITY architecture is introduced in Section 3.
-To demonstrate the feasibility of the CHARITY architecture, and to validate the concept, Section 3 also introduces potential tools and open sources, and maps them to the main functionalities of the architecture.
+To demonstrate the feasibility of the CHARITY architecture, and to validate the concept, Section 3 also introduces potential tools and Open-Software Sources, and maps them to the main functionalities of the architecture.
 The CHARITY architecture is validated against the envisioned use cases of the project in Section 4.
 Section 4 also discusses the potential stakeholders.
 Finally, the deliverable concludes in Section 5.